RobbMAlexander/data-structures-and-algorithms/java/codechallenges/code-challenge-13/README.md

 ## Approach & Efficiency

-My approach iterates through each character in the string-- if an "opening bracket" character is identified, a node with the corresponding closing bracket character as held value is pushed into a stack.
+My approach first declares a stack, then iterates through each character in the string-- if an "opening bracket" character is identified, a node with the corresponding closing bracket character as held value is pushed into a stack.
 Closing bracket characters are compared to top value, which is popped if equal.
 Only if the stack is empty after full iteration is `true` returned.

   * Space efficiency: O(n).
 Valid strings will lead to up to half the input characters held as element values in the stack concurrently.